 The 1st church, formed by the apostles in Jerusalem, were in c.
 AD 30 circulating the 1 Corinthians 15 creed.

-• Its creators are close/identical to 1st church leaders.
+- Its creators are close/identical to 1st church leader.

 In c.
 AD 30 Jerusalem, the ratio of true to false Jesus-biography circulating was overwhelming.
 The truth was pervasive and dominated.

-• In general, ECs were honest about Jesus-bio.
+- In general, Christians were honest about Jesus-bio.

-• In AD 30 Jerusalem, witnesses killed most false rumors.
+- In AD 30 Jerusalem, witnesses killed most false rumor.